MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

     ![k_describe_node](images/os_kernel_image_version.png)
 * It’s possible that a security patch will install a later version of the kernel than would be seen if a new cluster is created.
-* The process to keep Windows Server nodes up to date is a little different.
+* The process to keep Windows Server nodes up-to-date is a little different.
 Windows Server nodes don't receive daily updates.
 Instead, you perform an AKS upgrade that deploys new nodes with the latest base Window Server image and patches.
 For AKS clusters that use Windows Server nodes, see [Upgrade a node pool in AKS](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#upgrade-a-node-pool).
 * Consider patching your AKS worker nodes if you want all the OS updates applied immediately as they are released and depending on the release cycle of node image upgrades is not an option.

 ## Node Image Upgrades

- * An updated node image will contain up to date security patches, but may also contain other updates, such as newer versions of the components listed in the [release notes](https://github.com/Azure/AKS/releases).
+ * An updated node image will contain up-to-date security patches, but may also contain other updates, such as newer versions of the components listed in the [release notes](https://github.com/Azure/AKS/releases).
  * These updates have all relevant and validated security updates, feature updates or both.
- * Using the node image upgrade method will provide a way to ensure that all of your AKS nodes have the very latest components installed on them.
+ * Using the node image upgrade method will provide a way to ensure that all of your AKS nodes have the latest components installed on them.
  * Considering checking and applying node image upgrades weekly.

 * GET latest available Node Image version